Skip to the content.

 Git configuration

 If you have never used Git on your computer, you may have to configure it.
-The following instructions assume you have already created a GitHub account.
+The following instructions assume you have already created a GitHub account following the main Setup page.

-Tip: You can review your configuration at any time with: git config --list
+Tip: You can check your Git configuration at any time with: git config --list

-When following the GitHub docs below, make sure to select the Linux instructions.
+Important: When following the GitHub docs in the steps below, make sure to:

 To authenticate to GitHub from the command line, you will use an SSH key pair, which is more secure than using your GitHub account password directly.